yug-am/lrscontract/README.md

 # Land Registry Contract

-Indian land registeration system Proof Of Concept based on Blockchain.
+Indian land registration system Proof Of Concept based on Blockchain.
-The Samrt Contract focuses on minimizing disruptions with the current on Indian system and is in line with [Torren's System](https://en.wikipedia.org/wiki/Torrens_title) as the insurance can be guaranteed by court Order.
+The Smart Contract focuses on minimizing disruptions with the current Indian system and is in line with [Torren's System](https://en.wikipedia.org/wiki/Torrens_title) as the insurance can be guaranteed by court Order.

 ## Deploying the contract